-Dr. Rokhaya Samba Diene, Senegal
+Dr. Rokhaya Samba Diene, Chair - Senegal

 Dr. Rokhaya Samba Diene is a geological engineer by training from the Institute of Earth Sciences.
 She holds PhD in Applied Geology from the University Cheikh Anta Diop, Dakar, Senegal (UCAD).
 She specialized in Mining Public Administration (CESAM) from the Ecole Nationale Supérieure des Mines de Paris and is a holder of an Executive MBA in Advanced Finance and Management from the Polytechnic University of West Africa (UPOA) in Dakar.